 In summary, this exceptional 13 star flag, dating to the period between 1820 and the 1830's, and potentially earlier, is a steadfast survivor among the oldest known American national flags.
 With an interesting, documented history in its association with Easton, Pennsylvania and the Easton Flag, and one of the most interesting personalities in the preservation and study of historic flags, it has great folk qualities in its squared-off stars that point in various directions an in its handmade construction with a much-worn appearance.
 Together these factors constitute a fantastic early 19th century example.

+Additional Provenance: The flag was exhibited at the Museum of the American Revolution from June-July, 2019 in an exhibit entitled “A New Constellation.”
+Curated by Jeff Bridgman, this was the first ever large scale exhibition of 13 star flags at a major museum.
 Condition: In addition to the above notes on souveniring and possible blood stains, there are significant tears and losses throughout, and the binding stitches at the fly end are absent, all of which serve as evidence that the flag experienced natural loss during its course of use.
 Fabrics of similar coloration were placed behind all of the above affected areas during the mounting process.
 The foxing and staining throughout is expected.
 Many of my clients prefer flags to show their age and history of use.
 Further, the great rarity of 1840 and prior examples warrants most any condition.

 Mounting & Conservation: Katharine Richey's method of flag preservation, devised by her mother, would have been a destructive process to this flag if it were not made of sound materials and if we had not removed her work.
 We removed thousands of stitches and her linen backing.
 The Smithsonian undertook the same task with the Star Spangled Banner.